Faculty

 Nana Dakin

-In NYC she has developed and presented new work at Ars Nova, Atlantic Theater Company, Ensemble Studio Theatre, The Civilians, Clubbed Thumb, Ma-Yi Theater Company, New York Theatre Workshop, Pan Asian Repertory Theatre, The Playwrights Realm, Rattlestick Playwrights Theater, Soho Rep and more.
+In NYC her work has been presented and developed at Ars Nova, Atlantic Theater Company, Bedlam, The Civilians, Clubbed Thumb, Ensemble Studio Theatre, Ma-Yi Theater Company, New York Theatre Workshop, Pan Asian Repertory Theatre, The Playwrights Realm, Rattlestick Playwrights Theater, Soho Rep and more.

-Recent NYC theatre credits include: Dear John (Brick Aux), Extraordinary Alien (Pan Asian Repertory Theatre), Should I Buy These Katanas to Fill the Void in My Heart (Ma-Yi Theater Company), We Play Together (Ma-Yi Theater Company), Mammelephant (Superhero Clubhouse).
+Recent NYC theatre credits include: Dear John (Brick Aux), Extraordinary Alien (Pan Asian Repertory Theatre), Should I Buy These Katanas to Fill the Void in My Heart (Ma-Yi Theater Company), Mammelephant (Superhero Clubhouse).

 Recent regional theatre credits include: The Chinese Lady (Everyman Theatre), Again (Theater Mu), Eurydice (American Shakespeare Company).